Please backport r53816, r53817

 - About 2.3, same as 2.2.

-Updated by darix (Marcus Rückert) almost 3 years ago
+Updated by darix (Marcus Rückert) over 4 years ago

 backporting those fixes would make ruby compatible with a syntax handled by other tools. otherwise it means people need to take special care for ruby and things like that are often used against ruby later on.